-Typical Symptoms; Any movement of the knee (and, therefore, running) depending on severity can become painful.
+Typical symptoms: Any movement of the knee (and, therefore, running) depending on severity can become painful.
 IT band pain can be severe.

 Once you notice ITB pain, the best way to get rid of it for good is to rest immediately and then cross-train.
 Swimming, pool running, cycling, and rowing are all fine.
-Stretching will also help, as will ice or heat and ultrasound,.
+Stretching will also help, as will ice or heat and ultrasound therapy.